bas080/furver/server.md

 }
 ```

-### option.onRequest
+#### option.onRequest

 Does not override any functionality and is simply called.
 You could set values
 on the request object which are later used in other functions.

-### option.onError
+#### option.onError

 When defined, it overides the error response.
 It behaves similarly to `option.onResponse`.

-## withRequest
+### withRequest

-`import { withRequest } from 'furver/server.mjs'`

-The `withRequest` function is used in conjunction with the `FurverServer`
-function to create API endpoints that can access the current HTTP request
+The `withRequest` function is used to create API endpoints that can access the
-object.
-To create an API endpoint that can access the request object, simply
+current HTTP request object.
+To create an API endpoint that can access the
-define a method that takes the request object as its first argument and use
+request object, simply define a method that takes the request object as its
-`withRequest` to wrap it.
+first argument and use `withRequest` to wrap it.

 For example, the following code creates an API endpoint that can access the
 request object: